cuongnvth/bts/README.md

 - [OpenBTS](https://github.com/RangeNetworks/dev)
 - [Systemd Scripts](https://github.com/nadiia-kotelnikova/openbts_systemd_scripts)

-Support B200mini and B205mini usrp devices :+1:
+Support UmTRX, B200mini and B205mini usrp devices :+1:

 Installation goes without errors if you do not install UHD driver manually before OpenBTS installation.
 For the Ettus manufacture build.sh script automatically installs UHD driver from the Ubuntu repository.
 I would suggest installing from the beginning on fresh OS.
 Here what I am doing:
 ## Configure and Build